 On July 8, I began 101 days of intense gut healing.
 Today I have the 14 things I learned during my 101 days of intense gut healing.

-I was in so much miserable pain at the beginning of all this, but these are not pains I’m a stranger to.
-I knew that with a ton of focus I could work on myself.
+I had to take a quick moment to reflect on the initial post, prior to starting.
+Back then, I was in so much miserable pain.
+These are not pains I’m a stranger to, and I knew that with a ton of focus I could work on myself.

 And I did.

 Today is the 101st day.
 Time flies….especially when you’re healing and focusing on making the magic happen.

 14 Things I Learned During My 101 Days of Intense Gut Healing

 Click HERE to save this 14 Things I Learned During My 101 Days of Intense Gut Healing post for later.

 Let’s get this one out of the way immediately.
 I promised myself 101 days but also built in the promise that if I needed more, I’d get more.
 I want and need more, and I owe it to myself to keep going.
 Even though 101 days seemed so daunting at the time, in hindsight I now realize the 101 days were merely building blocks.

 It’s true that success is not a straight line from here to there.
 There are bumps and lumps along the road.
 Where I failed in the past was allowing too many setbacks.
 In my head, I told myself that there would always be another day to focus on healing.
 While this is accurate, it caused me a lot more frustration and heartache on a day-to-day basis.
 I realize now that I’m not willing to sacrifice those days any longer.
 I’m consistent.
 I’m committed.

 This is a supplement that’s very important to me.
 I can tell that I’m healing in so many ways, but the fact that I still need several HCL tells me that I’m not healed, nor am I ready for the next big steps.